PelionIoT/virtual-demo-for-pelion/README.md

 > For more information about Pelion Device Management update, please consult our [documentation page.](https://developer.pelion.com/docs/device-management/current/updating-firmware/index.html)

-Let's change the firmware code running on the simulator, to simulate a code change and subsequent firmware update.
-Let the simulator docker container running and open a new terminal.
+Let's change the firmware code running on the virtual device, to simulate a code change and subsequent firmware update.
+With the docker container running and open a new terminal.
 Then:

-1. Clone the simulator repository locally:
+1. Clone the virtual demo repository locally:

     ```
     $ git clone https://github.com/PelionIoT/virtual-demo-for-pelion.git && \